O5-2/cse15l-lab-reports/labreport1.md

 Working directory before the command was run: /home

-Reason for result: The OS listed the contents of the working directory (/home): The lecture1 folder.
+Reason for result: The OS listed the contents of the working directory (/home).

 Was result error?: No. The command ran successfully.

 *Using the command with a path to a directory as argument:*

-Working directory before the command was run:
+Working directory before the command was run: /home

-Reason for result:
+Reason for result: The OS interpreted the argument as a file path (a relative one), and listed the contents of the resulting directory (/home/lecture1).

-Was result error?:
+Was result error?: No. The command ran successfully.

 *Using the command with a path to a file as argument:*